gkulasik/grpc_assistant_server/README.md

 ### Command Used ###

-grpcurl  -import-path Users/myuser/projects/proto/src/  -proto example/proto/foo/service_api.proto  -H 'AUTHORIZATION:auth-token'  -v  -d '{"foo":"bar"}'  example.com:443  com.example.proto.FooService/FakeMethod
+grpcurl  -import-path /Users/myuser/projects/proto/src/  -proto example/proto/foo/service_api.proto  -H 'AUTHORIZATION:auth-token'  -v  -d '{"foo":"bar"}'  example.com:443  com.example.proto.FooService/FakeMethod
 ```
 ### Hints

 GAS will attempt to provide hints in the execute command response (plaintext only).
-The hints revolve around helping the user understand why a request may have failed or what under-the-hood processing GAS is doing to make GRPC requests work that the user should be aware of.
-They are only meant to provide hints to the user about GAS inner-workings and general grpc advice.
+The hints are a tool used to help the user understand why a request may have failed or what under-the-hood processing GAS is doing to make grpc requests work that the user should be aware of.

-One use of a hint is in the docker container (using default config) GAS will make a grpcurl request without a leading slash on the import_path parameter even if it was specified in the input request (so 'Users/.../protos' vs '/Users/.../protos') while the command generated will contain a leading slash.
-This change is reported to the user via hints.
-The reason for this change is that it makes the path absolute and permits the grpcurl command to be run anywhere on the host system.

 Some examples of hints supported (not exhaustive):
-- plaintext flag check - will warn the user that the request may fail against remote servers but should be fine against local servers
+- plaintext flag check - will warn the user that the request may fail against remote servers but should be fine against local servers.
-- Invalid JSON check - will warn the user if the input request body was invalid JSON
+- Invalid JSON check - will warn the user if the input request body was invalid JSON.
-- Warn user if GAS is making automatic adjustments in the background like for import_path with a leading slash
+- Warn user if GAS is making automatic adjustments in the background the user should know about.

 ### Autoformatting